altermo/small.nvim/README.md

 Summary: xray current buffer if cursor covered by floating window \
 Setup: `cursor_xray.setup()`

+## Dapnvim
+Summary: Similar to `osv.run_this` but opens nvim instance in a terminal buffer
+Requires: `nvim-dap`, `one-small-step-for-vimkind `
+Commands:
++ `dapnvim.open`: Runs osv inside a new neovim instance and opens instance in new window
++ `dapnvim.continue`: runs `dap.continue` if window open, lse runs `dapnvim.open`

 ## Debugger
 Summary: Open a debugger buffer on error
 Commands: